stefanos50/REGEN/README.md

 ```javascript
 python gta_test.py --dataroot ./data --name REGEN --label_nc 0 --no_instance --gpu_id 0
 ```
+> ⚠️ **Warning**: You may need to modify the offsets in line 60 of `gta_test.py` in order to perfectly crop the game window while capturing.

 > 📝 **Note**: All the available parameters of the model (e.g., for changing the resolution of the resulting images) can be found in `code/options/`.